wseaton/sqlmesh/docs/concepts/macros.md

 * start - The inclusive starting interval of a model run.
 * end - The inclusive end interval of a model run.
-* latest - The most recent date SQLMesh ran the model.
+* latest - The most recent date SQLMesh ran the model, determined from its [snapshot](./architecture/snapshots.md).

 Postfixes: